xtendui/xtendui/src/app/markdown/intro/features/index.md

 #### Stickyflow

-Stickyflow is a plugin that enhance **css sticky position** by making it **scroll the content also if overflowing the window**.
+Stickyflow is a plugin that enhances **css sticky position** by making it **scroll the content also if overflowing the window**.

 See [stickyflow](/components/stickyflow) for more info.

 ## Core

-All core components are **primitive UI elements** that promotes creativity with its support for complex design.
+All core components are **primitive UI elements** that promote creativity with its support for complex design.

 #### Card